LK-Insights/Cyclistic_BikeShare/Bike-Share_Case_Study.md

 -	Tracked all changes to ensure a clear audit trail throughout the cleaning process.

 ### Data Issues Addressed:
--	Performed a duplicate check using all columns, then deleted duplicates.
+-	Performed a duplicate check using ride_id, started_at, then deleted duplicates.
 -	Removed rows with invalid ride_id values (e.g., ##################), as these were duplicates of entries with valid IDs.
 -	Detected corrupted ride_ids (e.g., 1.11+14) likely caused by data type or encoding issues during import.
 These were corrected when possible or removed if unverifiable.
 -	Calculated ride duration by subtracting started_at from ended_at, then removed entries with negative or zero durations.